StevenShiGit/SchoolNewsWebsite/README.md

 ## School News Website

-A website I made for highschool to post announcements and news, used for a year
+This was a website I made for highschool to post announcements and news, with the posts being stored in MongoDB It had a user authentication system, with login information being stored in MongoDB.
+Front end was built with Javascript and HTML/CSS with Bootstrap framework.

 # Technologies Used